stevenocchipinti/nvim/README.md

 -----------

 This repo is for my .vim directory.
-It contains my .vimrc and the plugins/scripts I use.
+It contains my .vimrc and the plugins I use.
-The plugins are installed with Pathogen to allow easy updating via git.
+The plugins are installed with Vundle to allow easy updating via git.
-I have written some bash scripts to automate installing, updating, etc.

 How to install this repo